Mido (footballer): Retirement and post-retirement career

-After his retirement, he turned into analysing Premier League matches as well as Champions league matches on Al Jazeera Sports channels.
+After his retirement, Mido turned to analysing Premier League matches as well as Champions league matches on Al Jazeera Sports channels.
 He also has his own show on AlHayat TV as well as an on-line show on FilGoal.
-He stated that he aims to become a manager after gaining required certificate.
+He later hosted (أوضة اللبس) on Al-Nahar.

 Managerial career

 Zamalek

 Although he received numerous offers from teams like Paris Saint-Germain Youth Academy and Egyptian team Al-Masry but turned them down.
 He was appointed as Zamalek head coach after the firing of Helmy Toulan on 21 January 2014, despite being only 30 years old.

 Mido led his team to the third place in the 2013–14 Egyptian Premier League and secured a place in the 2015 CAF Confederation Cup after a 1–0 loss to his rival Al-Ahly, 2–1 loss to Alexandria side Smouha and then a 2–0 win over Petrojet.

 Mido succeeded to win the Egypt Cup and secure the cup title for the second year in row, by beating Smouha 1–0, making him the youngest manager to win a trophy with his team in Egypt.
 On 29 July 2014, Mido was replaced by Hossam Hassan as the manager of Zamalek.